On generalization of theorems of Pestryakov: Introduction

-Pestriakov conjectured that most of theorems (P1-P9) are true for any $\mathbb{B}(X)\in \mathbb{B}$.
-In this paper we check for which Pestriakov's theorems generalizations are valid.
+Pestryakov conjectured that most of theorems (P1-P9) are true for any $\mathbb{B}(X)\in \mathbb{B}$.
+In this paper we check for which Pestryakov's theorems generalizations are valid.
 Also we prove some additional propositions for spaces in the class $\mathbb{B}$.